green fern in clay pot on desk in office for narcissistic abuse therapy in Concord, NC

 • Do you feel invisible, ignored, or taken for granted?

-• Does your partner apologize but never take accountability or change their behavior but want you to move on like it never happened?
+• Does your partner apologize but never take accountability or change their behavior and want you to move on like it never happened?

 Your Boss